JawaharRamis/stock-price-analysis-kafka-spark-influxdb-grafana/README.md

 1. Real-time stock data is retrieved using the producer scripts and sent to Kafka topics.

-2. The Spark Streaming consumer reads data from Kafka topics, performs data analysis, and stores the results in InfluxDB.
+2. The Spark Streaming consumer reads data from Kafka topics and stores the results in InfluxDB.
+Before sending real-time stock data to InfluxDB, it is essential to transform the data into a compatible format known as InfluxDB Point.
+InfluxDB Points are the fundamental unit of data in InfluxDB and consist of the following components:
+   Measurement: The measurement name represents the specific dataset or data stream being collected.
+In our case, the measurement name is typically set to "stock-price-v1".

+   Tags: Tags are key-value pairs that provide metadata or labels for the data.
+For example, a stock symbol like "AMZN" can be a tag, allowing you to filter and group data based on the stock symbol.

+   Fields: Fields represent the actual data values associated with the measurement.
+These are typically numeric values such as stock prices, volumes, or other metrics.

+   Timestamp: Each InfluxDB Point has a timestamp, indicating when the data was recorded.

 3. Grafana is used to visualize and monitor the stock data stored in InfluxDB.